Diagnostic Radiology Residency Program

 Mentorship is readily available and perhaps best embodied by Dr. Stanley S. Siegelman, who spent 12 years as the editor in chief of Radiology and served as program director at our institution for 35 years.
 Dr. Siegelman has been honored as a Gold Medalist by both the Radiological Society of North America and the American Roentgen Ray Society.
 He remains an active member of the clinical teaching faculty and his priceless insights from an illustrious career continue to inspire residents on a daily basis.
 Our program is director is Dr. Erin Gomez.

 Our graduates have continued on to great success in academic, research and private practice.
-Johns Hopkins Radiology alumni include Dr. Elias Zerhouni, a former chair of our department, a former director of the NIH and now the president of global research and development at Sanofi, as well as Dr. David Bluemke, the current director of Radiology and Imaging Sciences at the NIH.
-Dr. Norman Beauchamp, Chairman of Radiology at the University of Washington, is the President of the Society of Chairs of Academic Radiology Departments (SCARD).
-Dr. Caroline Meltzer is the Chairman of Radiology and the Associate Dean of Research at Emory University, as well as the President of the American Society of Neuroradiology.
+Johns Hopkins Radiology alumni include Dr. Elias Zerhouni, a former chair of our department, a former director of the NIH and former president of global research and development at Sanofi, as well as Dr. David Bluemke, the former Director of Radiology and Imaging Sciences at the NIH and former Editor of Radiology.
+Dr. Norman Beauchamp, former radiology department chair at University of Washington, past President of SCARD, former medical school dean at Michigan State and current Executive Vice President for Health Sciences at Michigan State.
+Dr. Caroline Meltzer is the former radiology department chair at Emory, past president of ASNR, and current medical school dean at USC.
 The Chairman of Radiology at the University of Maryland, Dr. Elias Melhelm, also completed residency and fellowship training at Johns Hopkins.
 Dr. William Brody, a former chair of our department and president of the Johns Hopkins University, is currently the president of the Salk Institute for Biological Studies.

-The residents meet regularly with the chair, Dr. Karen Horton, and have separate monthly meetings with the program directors to discuss the state of the program.
+The residents meet regularly with current Chair of Radiology at Johns Hopkins, Dr. Karen Horton, and have separate monthly meetings with the program directors to discuss the state of the program.

 The Department of Radiology at Johns Hopkins is the home to the world's most renowned and accomplished radiologists, including Dr. Martin Pomper, a former resident and leader in translational molecular imaging.
 Department members come from a broad array of backgrounds, specialties and interests — but all are bound by a common pursuit of excellence in the field of radiology.
 Residents at Johns Hopkins are required to complete one scholarly project during their training, although many elect to participate in more than one project because of the strong mentorship that our faculty provides.